Dairy distributor

 3. Establish records

 Dairy distributors are required under the Food Act to maintain records with respect to temperature control and traceability of product.
-Further information on the records you are required by law to keep is available in the DFSV Dairy distributor guideline.

 4. Ensure adequate skills